use-ink/ink-docs/versioned_docs/version-5.x/faq/migrating-from-ink-4-to-5.md

 ### No more unchecked arithmetic

-Unchecked arithmetic operations in a contract no longer work.
+Unchecked arithmetic operations in a contract are no longer supported for arithmetic safety reasons.
 Compiling a contract that contains those will fail gracefully.
 You need to handle overflows using e.g. saturating or wraparound math.